The Jungle Book (2016 soundtrack)

-The Jungle Book (Original Motion Picture Soundtrack) is the soundtrack album to the 2016 eponymous Disney film, which is a live-action/CGI adaptation of the 1967 animated film of the same name.
+The Jungle Book (Original Motion Picture Soundtrack) is the soundtrack album to the 2016 Disney film The Jungle Book, which is a live-action animated adaptation of the 1967 animated film The Jungle Book.
 Directed by Jon Favreau, the film features musical score composed and conducted by his frequent collaborator John Debney, mostly drawing from George Bruns' original music.
 Few of the tracks were incorporated from the 1967 film's soundtrack written by Sherman Brothers and Terry Gilkyson.
 The score was recorded at Los Angeles, California and New Orleans, with prominent players and large orchestral members recording the score.
 Walt Disney Records released the film's soundtrack on April 15, 2016.
 It received positive reviews for the musical score, as well as incorporated songs from the 1967 film, being well received.
 John Debney missed the nomination for Academy Award for Best Original Score, though at the Hollywood Music in Media Awards, he won Best Original Score – Sci-Fi/Fantasy Film as well as receiving a Satellite Award for Best Original Score nomination.

 Background

-According to Debney, “Jon [Favreau] wanted a timeless sound to the score and I embraced that".
+According to Debney, "Jon [Favreau] wanted a timeless sound to the score and I embraced that."
 Debney listened to the other versions of the Jungle Book soundtracks, including those for the 1967 and 1994 animated version, before working on the score, as they were so many iterations developed by other composers.
 Both Debney and Favreau wanted "classic Disney score with proper cultural influences", hence he imported tabla, Indian percussions, bamboo flutes and several other exotic instruments, in addition to the 104-piece orchestral members from Los Angeles Orchestra and a 50-member voice choir.

 Initially, he wrote eight to ten themes for the score, which he showcased to Favreau.
-He created a theme for Mowgli, after several preliminary tunes, he composed, saying that "[i]t's not overly emotional.
+He created a theme for Mowgli, after several preliminary tunes he composed, saying that "[i]t's not overly emotional.
 It has an elegance and majesty to it.
-He’s becoming a man through this whole experience and that’s what [Debney and Favreau] wanted to say with his theme".
-He called Mowgli's theme, as the "centerpiece of the score", since "the story is narrated from Mowgli’s point of view and is learning the lessons he needs to become a man".
-Shere Khan's theme was conformed of a three or four-note motif, while Baloo's "called for quirky strings and bass" that is "frolicking and emotional".
-While Bagheera doesn't have a theme of his own, he's represented by French horns and strings, and Kaa's music features snake-like sounds, while King Louie's features many instruments, like percussion instruments, bass marimbas, etc.
+He's becoming a man through this whole experience and that's what [Debney and Favreau] wanted to say with his theme."
+He called Mowgli's theme the "centerpiece of the score", since "the story is narrated from Mowgli’s point of view and is learning the lessons he needs to become a man."
+Shere Khan's theme consists of a three- or four-note motif, while Baloo's "called for quirky strings and bass" that is "frolicking and emotional".
+While Bagheera doesn't have his own theme, he's represented by French horns and strings, and Kaa's music features snake-like sounds, while King Louie's features many instruments, like percussion instruments, bass marimbas, etc.